U.S. government failed to properly count deaths of people in prisons and jails, Senate report says

-An empty jail cell in a prison.
+An empty prison cell.
 Getty Images.

 WASHINGTON — The Department of Justice did not properly count nearly 1,000 deaths of incarcerated people in jails and prisons, according to a bipartisan report released Tuesday by a U.S. Senate Homeland Security and Governmental Affairs subcommittee.